annarider/odin-tic-tac-toe/README.md

 - instance variables:

 -- board state
---- (board positions)
---- Lefttop, Centertop, Righttop
---- LeftCenter, Centercenter, Rightcenter,
---- Leftbottom, Centerbottom, Rightbottom
---- Or should we number these 0 to 8 for each box in the grid?
---- what other board states do we need to track?
+--- board positions: 0-8
+--- board positions filled and by what symbol
 - instance methods:
 -- initialize variables
--- check board state (full, empty, winner)
--- set a board position with a game piece (X or O)
+-- check board state (gameover? if full, empty, winner) -- set a board position with a game piece (X or O)
 -- checks if player's choice is a valid move?
--- gets the board's state to help Game class display board
+-- gets the board's state to help Game class display board -- display game board

 Player class
 - instance variables: